awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_TABLE.md

 Following are required privileges for DROP TABLE:
 + Superuser
 + Users with the DROP TABLE privilege
-+ Table or schema owner
++ Table owner with the USAGE privilege on the schema

 ## Syntax<a name="r_DROP_TABLE-synopsis"></a>